alasdairtran/attentionflow/README.md

   year      = {2021},
   publisher = {Association for Computing Machinery}, doi       = {10.1145/3437963.3441703},
-  booktitle = {Proceedings of the 14th International Conference on Web Search and Data Mining}, series    = {WSDM '21}
+  booktitle = {Proceedings of the 14th International Conference on Web Search and Data Mining, Demo}, series    = {WSDM '21}
 }
 ```